12 LGUs in Central Visayas bag Seal of Good Local Governance award - Cebu Daily News

-The Provincial Government of Cebu bagged the SGLG for the provincial category, its second in a row, as it also bagged the same award last year.
+The provincial government of Cebu bagged the SGLG for the provincial category, its second in a row after bagging the same award last year.

-Aside from Cebu, two other Central Visayas (Region 7) provinces – Bohol and Siquijor – were also recognized.
+Two other provinces in Central Visayas (Region 7) — Bohol and Siquijor — were also recognized.

-In the cities category, only two cities in Region 7 were awarded, namely, Naga City of Cebu and Tagbilaran City of Bohol.
+In the city category, only two cities in Region 7 were awarded, namely, Naga City of Cebu and Tagbilaran City of Bohol.

 For the municipal category, seven towns in the region were awarded with the SGLG.
-These are Samboan, Sogod and Tudela, all of Cebu; and Alicia, Bien Unido, Duero, and Tubigon, all of Bohol.
+These are the Cebu towns of Samboan, Sogod and Tudela; and Bohol’s towns of Alicia, Bien Unido, Duero and Tubigon.

 Naga City Mayor Kristine Vanessa Chiong welcomed the award, saying their local government unit (LGU) is proud of the feat.